Eric-Ngo1/2048/README.md

 # 2048
-This is a recreation of the famous app store game 2048 by Gabriele Cirulli.
+This is a recreation of the famous app store game 2048 by Gabriele Cirulli done in a Java programming class at UC San Diego.

 ![GitHub Logo](https://upload.wikimedia.org/wikipedia/commons/1/18/2048_logo.svg)